theolivenbaum/resin/README.md

 ResinDB is designed to be used as

-- a disk-based replacement for your in-memory business entity cache
+- a disk-based replacement to your in-memory business entity cache
 - a training data vector store
 - a index of your data
 - a component of a distributed database